rohdimp24/EVA8/session2_5/README.md

 ## Training Versus Test Infrastructure

 Training has been done on GPU.
-However for the Testing (inference) in real world scenario we generally use CPU so just to highlight this fact we have moved the network from GPU to CPU and evalauted the test accuracy.
+However for the Testing (inference) in real world scenario we generally use CPU so just to highlight this fact I have moved the network from GPU to CPU and evalauted the test accuracy.

 ```
 ## During training this code snippet will move the network parameters and the input tensor to GPU